DDT (professional wrestling): Headscissors DDT

 Very different from a classic or traditional DDT, as the wrestler never uses their hand in this variation.
 The wrestler catches the opponent in a standing headscissors and then falls backwards, slamming the opponent into the mat face-first.

 Also often referred to as the Hurricanrana Driver.

 Hammerlock DDT

 Variation of a classic DDT in which the wrestler first applies a hammerlock on the opponent's further arm, goes for a front facelock, and then falls backwards onto their back, driving the opponent's head down to the mat.
-Andrade El Idolo uses this move as a finisher, he calls La Sombra.
+Andrade uses this move as a finisher, which he calls La Sombra, and later The Message.
 Tessa Blanchard also uses a variant of the Move called Buzzsaw.

 Jumping DDT

 A slight variation where instead of just falling backwards, the wrestler jumps up while holding the front facelock and then uses the weight and momentum to pull the opponent down on their head.
 Also, a variation of this move is sometimes seen where, as the wrestler jumps, they use the horizontal position to execute a front dropkick to the knees of the opponent to add additional impact to the move.